 Among the many big-name performers in the Orpheum Theatre’s vaudeville days was Houdini, in his first Minneapolis appearance, in 1915.

-When the Orpheum circuit built the much larger and more ornate Hennepin in 1921, they made that theater their new Minneapolis home a year later, renaming it the Orpheum Theatre.
-The first Orpheum Theatre reopened in 1922 as the Seventh Street Theatre, and switched over to movies.
+When the Orpheum circuit built the much larger and more ornate Hennepin Theatre in 1921, they made that theatre their new Minneapolis home a year later, renaming it the Orpheum Theatre.
+The first Orpheum Theatre reopened August 27, 1922 as the 7th Street Theatre, and switched over to movies.

-The Seventh Street Theatre closed in 1940, and was torn down soon after, a sad ending for a still-beautiful and usable theater.
+The 7th Street Theatre closed in 1940, and was torn down soon after, a sad ending for a still-beautiful and usable theater.

 Just login to your account and subscribe to this theater